-Last CloudFest, Plesk CTO Jan Loeffler, talked about changes in the hosting market.
-He suggests hosters offer a custom, hyper-tailored security solution – and charge a higher price.
-Including services like automated malware removal, web-antivirus, web application firewall, and anti-DDOS in existing hosting plans.
+Previously, Plesk CTO Jan Loeffler, talked about changes in the hosting market.
+And suggests hosters offer a custom, hyper-tailored security solution – at a higher price.
+This includes services like automated malware removal, antivirus, web application firewall, and anti-DDOS in existing hosting plans.
 But why does it pay to do so?

 The benefits of selling security services with hosting

-- They make the entire hosting package more attractive to customers;
+- The entire hosting package is more attractive to customers

-Firstly, when you offer complementary security services (panel-integrated malware scanner or automated malware cleanup), the hoster increases revenue.
-Or creates a new revenue stream.
-Secondly, embedded antiviruses and other security solutions give a competitive advantage over other hosting providers.
-And finally, all those features bind the client to their hosting provider.
+Firstly, when you offer complementary security services (panel-integrated malware scanner/auto-malware cleanup), you up revenue, or create a new revenue stream.
+Secondly, embedded anti-viruses and other security solutions give a competitive advantage over other hosters.
+And finally, all those features bind the client to you – their hosting provider.

-Hosting customers’ attitudes have changed in the last 3-4 years because of mass infection, chip and automated website hacks.
+Hosting customers’ attitudes have been changing in the last three years because of mass infection and automated website hacks.
 So, site owners worry about security and are ready to pay for it.
 That’s what makes this a good time to offer security services with hosting.

 What security services can hosters offer their clients?